FREMO

 Some general aspects, such as rigid construction of modules, are derived from the Normen Europäischer Modellbahnen NEM 900 standards published by MOROP.

 In 1995, the North American Free-mo standards were based on those of FREMO, with a number of changes made.

-North American Standards
+North American standards

 In 1994 Chris Palomarez and Art Armstrong at the San Luis Obispo Model Railroad Club (SLOMRC) developed the Free-mo Standard based on the European FREMO concept.

 N-scale variant

 In 2004, the traditional Free-mo standard was adapted for N scale (1:160).
 It uses Code 55 rail at a nominal height of 50 in.
 Curves should not have a radius of less than 22 in on the main line and use turnouts sized No. 6 or larger.

-NMRA British Region Freemo Standard
+NMRA British Region Freemo standard

 In 2011 the NMRA British Region released a set of standards called Freemo, Recommended Specifications For HO Scale Modules.

+Australian Model Railway Association standard

+The Australian Model Railway Association has a set of standards based on FREMO called the "AMRA Free Form Module Standard."
+Version 2.4 of the standard was published in July 2024.
+As of 2024, there are standards for HO and N Scales, with an O Scale version under development in collaboration with the Aus7 O Scale Modeller's Group.
+The AMRA standard is similar to the FREMO standard, but uses a slightly lower rail height of 1,200 mm and uses M6 wing bolts.